joemcbride/docker-airflow/OIDC.md

 SECURITY_MANAGER_CLASS = AirflowOIDCSecurityManager
 ```

-To set the correct values for Auth0, a `client_secrets.json` file is required in the `config` folder.
-There is an `client_secrets_example.json` that shows the basic setup (the values can be retrieved from the Auth0 applicaton settings).
+To set the correct values for Auth0, several configuration values need to be passed as environment variables.
+There is an example below that shows the basic setup (the values can be retrieved from the Auth0 applicaton settings).

 Airflow security manager configuration: https://github.com/apache/airflow/blob/8a8e65a374a5d29ef2ceb380915eda26071ea7fe/airflow/www/app.py#L93
 flask docs: https://flask-appbuilder.readthedocs.io/en/latest/security.html#your-custom-security